 For removal proceedings filed on or after April 1, 1997, the immigration court has discretionary power to grant cancellation of removal to permanent residents under 8 USC §1229b if the conditions are met.
 See §52.55.
 Cancellation is barred if there is an aggravated felony conviction.
 Deportability on the firearms ground does not "stop the clock" for purposes of establishing residency for cancellation.
-For more information on firearms convictions and strategies, see Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws §§6.1, 9.18, 11.10 (10th ed 2008).
+For more information on firearms convictions and strategies, see Brady et al., Defending Immigrant §§6.1, 9.18, 11.10 (10th ed 2008).